 Guided tour prices are per person and include lodging, all breakfasts, all lunches, most dinners, baggage transport between inns (if applicable), ground transport during the tour, selected entrance fees, gratuities and taxes, and daily guided hikes.
 New this year, we are including airport transfers and Swiss rail passes for travel to/from the airport on almost all of our tours.
 We don't expect you to pay for cablecars, busses or trains we take during the course of our hikes, tip the hotel and restaurant staff (we do that), or provide your own meals.

-The only things the tour price does not include are drinks with your dinners, personal items, extras charged to your room (like minibar or phone calls), transportation to and from our meeting and departure points, tips for your guides, or insurance of any kind.
+The only things the tour price does not include are drinks with your dinners, personal items, extras charged to your room (like minibar or phone calls), tips for your guides, or insurance of any kind.

 The published prices are per person based on double occupancy.
 Singles are very welcome on our tours, and we do have a limited number of single rooms, available on a first-come basis, with a single supplement fee.
 If you are traveling alone and would like to share a room with another hiker, we will do everything we can to match you up with another traveller of the same sex.
 If that is not possible, however, the single supplement will apply.
 The single supplement is due with the balance of your tour.
 Please note that on our inn-to-inn tours, we sometimes stay in huts or lodges with shared rooms, and single rooms are not available for those nights.

 We can also accommodate families with children who wish to share a room.

 Group discounts are always a possibility, even with a group of just 5-6 people, for either our self-guided tours, our scheduled guided tours.
 With a small group, you might also consider a private trip, which can be an affordable option with even a small group, and gives you ultimate flexibility in planning.
 Please ask if you are coming with a group.